ABOUT PSBO

 The PSBO Board of Directors

-As an active member of numerous conservation organizations, he has excellent working relationships with the conservation community.
-He is also involved in restoration projects, is a licensed Master Bander and owns his own native-plant nursery.
+Deeply connected to the conservation community, Don is an active member of many environmental organizations and collaborates closely with fellow scientists, land managers, and conservationists.
+He is also involved in habitat restoration efforts, is a federally licensed Master Bander, and owns his own native-plant nursery.

-Don has operated a Monitoring Avian Productivity and Survivorship bird-banding station since 1996 in the Fort Lewis area and has operated a Breeding Bird Survey route since 1993 on the outer coast.
-Don frequently teaches Breeding Bird Survey classes and Bander classes.
-Don is one of the creators and founding members of PSBO.
+Don has operated a long-running Monitoring Avian Productivity and Survivorship (MAPS) bird-banding station in the Fort Lewis area since 1996, and has led a Breeding Bird Survey route on Washington’s outer coast since 1993.
+He regularly teaches Breeding Bird Survey and Banding courses, sharing his knowledge with the next generation of birders and conservationists.
+Don is also a founder of the Puget Sound Bird Observatory, reflecting his long-standing commitment to bird research, education, and conservation.

 Glenn Johnson